Bringing Light Into the Dark: A Large-scale Evaluation of Knowledge Graph Embedding Models Under a Unified Framework: kgem

-ComplEx~\cite{Trouillon2016} is an extension of DistMult that uses complex valued representations for the entities and relations.
+\textbf{ComplEx} ComplEx~\cite{Trouillon2016} is an extension of DistMult that uses complex valued representations for the entities and relations.
 Entities and relations are represented as vectors , and the plausibility score is computed using the Hadamard product:

-where and denote the real and imaginary parts of the complex valued vector .
+where $Re(\textbf{x})$ denotes the real component of the complex valued vector $\mathbf{x}$.
 Because the Hadamard product is not commutative in the complex space, ComplEx can model anti-symmetric relations in contrast to DistMult.